vesuxyz/docs/docs/explore/rewards.md

 The Starknet Foundation allocated 100 million STRK to bootstrap the BTCFi ecosystem.
 Unlike past programs that focused on static TVL, BTCFi Season rewards **active BTC usage**, especially **borrowing stablecoins against BTC collateral**.

-Vesu plays a central role as one of the main money markets where users can supply BTC and borrow stablecoins directly on Starknet.
-By doing so, participants help unlock liquidity for the ecosystem while keeping full custody of their BTC.
+Vesu plays a central role as the main money market where users can supply Bitcoin and borrow stablecoins directly on Starknet.
+The goal is to bootstrap real BTC utility, allowing Bitcoin holders to use their assets productively while staying in full self-custody.

 ### Eligible Markets

-**BTC assets:**
+**BTC Collateral:**
 - WBTC
 - LBTC
 - SolvBTC